BryceMehring/GameEngine/README.md

 Open CMakeLists.txt with the CMake GUI to generate projects.

-When creating an out of source game plugin, copy or use symbolic links to link the external plugin folder `plugin` into `GameEngine/bin`.

 #### Windows:
 * Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links.
 * Set GameLauncher as the startup project, and build the solution in at least Visual Studio 2013.
 * Copy `glfw3.dll` into `GameEngine/bin`

+#### Linux:
+* Run `CreateLinuxSymLinks.sh` to create the symbolic links.
+* Build the solution via the cmake generated makefile

+#### All Platforms:

-* To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.
+* To start a game, the command line argument must be set to name of the Game Project that the GameLauncher should load first.

-#### Linux: todo
+* When creating an out of source game plugin or running the examples, symbolic link the game plugin folder: `Examples/<GameName>/plugin/<GameName>` into: `GameEngine/bin/plugin/<GameName>`.

 ==========

-How the github folder should look:
+How the root folder should look so that cmake should automatically detect dependencies:

     GameEngine/ - this is the root of the repo glfw/